DCIS-Team/DCIS/01_traffic_authority_numbering.md

 # UK National Numbering System for Road Authorities (RoadRegulatorID)

-C-ITS messaging standards (CEN/ISO TS19091 and C-Roads MAPEM/SPATEM) require a nationally unique `RoadRegulatorID` to be assigned to traffic authorities.
+C-ITS messaging standards (CEN/ISO TS19091 and C-Roads MAPEM/SPATEM) require a nationally unique `RoadRegulatorID` to be assigned to road authorities.

 ## Considerations